 Ingredients You’ll Need

 - Shrimp.
 I use cooked shrimp to keep the salad simple.
-To ensure you get the freshest shrimp, I suggest buying from a local market or a supermarket with a good seafood department.
+To ensure you get the freshest shrimp, I recommend purchasing them from a local market or a supermarket with a well-stocked seafood department.
 I almost always get mine from Whole Foods.
 They are always fresh and perfectly cooked.

 - Olive oil.
-Quality ingredients matter in this Greek shrimp salad.
-I don’t recommend the three-dollar bottle of olive oil from your supermarket for this recipe.
+Quality ingredients matter in this salad.
+I don’t recommend three-dollar olive oil.
 The olive oil is the bulk of the dressing, and you will most definitely taste it.
 You also don’t need the most expensive olive oil.
 Cobram Estate Extra Virgin Olive Oil is delicious and one of my favorites!

 How to Make Greek Shrimp Salad